 - You will never want for great resources outside of the site to help you along your saxophone journey.

-- You’ll be able to point your saxophone students to a new resource that will help them become better as well.
+- For the teachers out there, you’ll be able to point your saxophone students to a new resource that will help them become better as well.

 - Thanks to the oodles and oodles of saxophone goodness on the site, you’ll become increasingly inspired to get better on your instrument, making your life a lot more fun.